-Dam Site Park, lake access only, remains High Density but a portion remained lake access only and two other portions were incorporated into Bull Shoals White River State Park and Bull Shoals City Park (also known as Danuser City Park).
-At Dam Site Park, the City operates the campground and the Corps retains operation and maintenance of the launch ramp.
+Dam Site Park, lake access only, remains High Density but a portion remained lake access only and two other portions were incorporated into Bull Shoals White River State Park and Bull Shoals City Park.

 The existing Camp Site Lease (Camp Galilee) was changed from Low Density to High Density.
 The eastern-most point was left as Low Density to accommodate an existing AGFC boat ramp.